oxagast/spaste/README.md

 Useage: `echo "yes hello" | sp`

-Notes: This also works with ncat from the nmap package if you have that installed but for some odd reason not openssl.
+Notes: This also works with ncat from the nmap package ( `ncat -ssl spaste.oxasploits.com 8888` ) if you have that installed but for some odd reason not openssl.